Dr. Jonathan PetersonInterim Dean for Natural and Applied Sciences

 Outside of the College

-Jon teaches for two weeks every summer at the AuSable Institute of Environmental Studies in northern Michigan, where teachers and students connect science and faith with themes of stewardship and conservationism in caring for God’s world.
+Jon previously taught for two weeks every summer at the AuSable Institute of Environmental Studies in northern Michigan, where teachers and students connect science and faith with themes of stewardship and conservationism in caring for God’s world.
 He is active in his church and the Holland community, and also plays trombone in the Hope College Concert Band.

 email@example.comA.
 Paul Schaap Science Center Room 2000 35 East 12th Street Holland, MI 49423